 It is important to prepare all surfaces before painting.
 This preparation ensures the final result is the best it can be.

 Firstly you want to ensure the surface is ready to paint.
-This requires repairing any dents or damage to the walls or joins.
-For new walls there should not be any damage but older walls being repainted may need some patch work first.
+This requires repairing any dents or damage to the walls or joints.

 Interiors Drywall Primer